Messionat45/brain-tumor-detector/README.md

 1. Navigate to `frontend` folder and type `npm start` in Command Prompt.
 2. open another Command Prompt.
 3. Navigate to `backend` folder and type `node server.js` in Command Prompt. or type `nodemon server.js`, it auto-restarts when files changes.
+4. open 3rd Command Prompt.
+5. Navigate to `backend` folder and type `python app.py` in Command Prompt.
+6. Open your browser and go to the React app to test the `Brain Tumor Detection` implementation.

 #### ``Thanks me later Shubham and Rudresh.``